mauricio-zamora-ucr/Industry-Dataset-for-MDL/README.md

 https://github.com/srp-31/Data-Augmentation-for-Object-Detection-YOLO-

-This dataset also contains videos of an operator performing various of the characteristic actions of each of the tools listed previously, this videos come in separated by frames.
+This dataset also contains videos of an operator performing various of the characteristic actions of some of the tools listed previously, along with the corresponding separation in frames for each one of the videos.

 ## Properties ##